magneticio/vamp.io/content/resources/using vamp/events.md

 }
 ```

-> **Note:** GET request with body - similar to approach used by Elasticsearch.
+#### Example - response time for a cluster

-### Example 2: response time for a cluster
+The below query gets the most recent response time events for the "frontend" cluster in the "d9b42796-d8f6-431b-9230-9d316defaf6d" deployment.

-This query gets the most recent response time events for the "frontend" cluster in the "d9b42796-d8f6-431b-9230-9d316defaf6d" deployment.
+**Notice** the "gateways:<UUID>", "metrics:responseTime" and "gateways" tags.
+This means "give me the response time of this specific gateway at the gateway level".
+The response will echo back the events in the time range with the original set of tags associated with the events.

 `GET /api/v1/events`